1810 United States census

-The United States census of 1810 was the third census conducted in the United States.
+The 1810 United States census was the third census conducted in the United States.
 It was conducted on August 6, 1810.
 It showed that 7,239,881 people were living in the United States, of whom 1,191,362 were slaves.

 The 1810 census included one new state: Ohio.
 The original census returns for the District of Columbia, Georgia, Mississippi, New Jersey, and Ohio were lost or destroyed over the years.
 Most of Tennessee's original forms were also lost, other than Grainger and Rutherford counties.

-This was the first census in which New York was ranked as the most populous state, if excluding West Virginia from Virginia.
-Otherwise this would be the last census with Virginia ranked as the most populous state.
+This was the last census with Virginia ranked as the most populous state.

 Census questions

 The 1810 census form contained the following information (identical to the 1800 census):